 Who can attend a TUT Course?

-Any financial Federation member is eligible to apply to attend Trade Union Training.
+Financial members of Federation are eligible to apply for Trade Union Training.

 Who will be selected to attend a TUT Course?